gphics/ruffle/server/Auth/readme.md

         > get: to retrieve user profile
         > put: to update user profile
         > delete: to delete user
+    > Note: The user profile avatar detail will be returned if the storage microservice is available and the user profile have avatar

 ###### Update Password:
     > Description: This route is responsible for updating password